30+ Stylish PowerPoint Color Schemes 2024

 But there’s one extra thing to consider – where your presentation will be given.
 A PowerPoint presentation can look quite different on a computer or tablet versus on a projected screen.

 When it comes to selecting a PowerPoint color scheme, this is an important consideration.
-Today we’ve rounded up more than 20 stylish PowerPoint color schemes as inspiration.
+We’ve rounded nearly stylish PowerPoint color schemes as inspiration.
 While darker color schemes might look great close-up on screens, opt for lighter backgrounds (for enhanced readability) for projected presentations.

 Note: The last color in each scheme is for the slide background.